tomasci/mad-server/Readme.md

 ## Before start

-1. Copy and update .env.example
+1. Copy .env.example as .env and update it
-2. Run `bash ./scripts/migrate.sh` – this will build and run migration tool
+2. Run `bash ./scripts/migrate-up.sh` – this will run migration tool

 ## Dev Mode